tatemouser/NoKeyboardAlgorithm/README.md

 <img src="https://github.com/tatemouser/NoKeyboardAlgorithm/assets/114375692/a4a03227-d414-4729-b8a6-caeb95af825c" alt="keyboardImage" width="500" height="200">

-<pre> If "7970317" is entered.
-NumToWord finds word combinations for 797 and 317, then operations will perform as seen below. </pre>
+If "7970317" is entered.
+NumToWord finds word combinations for 797 and 317, then operations will perform as seen below.

 ![diagramBigram](https://github.com/tatemouser/NoKeyboardAlgorithm/assets/114375692/b5934545-0fe2-49b3-9ad6-bab022a67735)